baggepinnen/AutomaticDocstrings.jl/README.md

 Install using `import Pkg; Pkg.add("AutomaticDocstrings")`

 # Usage
-Place the macro call `@autodoc` above the function that you want to generate a docstring for:
+Place the macro call `@autodoc` above the function or struct definition that you want to generate a docstring for:
 ```julia
 using AutomaticDocstrings